Homoclinic Floer homology via direct limits: Homoclinic Floer homology via direct limit

 can be seen as morphism between two short exact sequences of chain complexes.
 It gives rise to a morphism between the long exact sequences, namely the following commuting diagram of long exact sequences

 This shows $H(\mcI^{EF}) \circ H(\mcI^{DE}) = H(\mcI^{DF})$.
 Moreover, we also have $\Id_{H_k(D)} = H_k(\mcI^{DD})$. \end{proof}

 Since the local homoclinic Floer homology assigned to a $\del$-complete, finite set $E$ only can observe a very small part of the information contained in the full set of homoclinic points $\mcH$ itself, it is a natural idea to make the set $E$ `bigger' in order to gather more of the information stored in $\mcH$.
 So opting for taking a direct limit over a suitable directed index set is a logical choice.
-It also would be compatible with the (so far not yet working) procedure of `adding cutting points to make $\del$-incomplete sets $\del$-complete' discussed in Section \ref{sec:problemsDelComplete}.
+It also would be compatible with the attempt of `adding cutting points to make $\del$-incomplete sets $\del$-complete' discussed in Section \ref{sec:problemsDelComplete}.

 \begin{theorem} Let $\tilde{\mcE} \subset (\overline{\mcE}, \subseteq)$ be chain compatible.
 Then, for all $k \in \Z$,

 with (partially ordered) index set $\tilde{\mcE}$ are direct systems of graded $\Z$-modules in the category of $\Z$-moduls.
 In particular, both are direct systems of abelian groups and therefore admit direct limits.
 If the chain compatible set $\tilde{\mcE}\subset (\overline{\mcE}, \subseteq)$ is not only partially ordered but in fact directed then both direct systems allow passing to the direct limit of short exact sequences and we can assign a welldefined homology via direct limit to $\ti{\mcE}$: